Great Diamond Partners LLC Sells 494 Shares of Deere & Company (NYSE:DE)

-Great Diamond Partners LLC lowered its holdings in Deere & Company (NYSE:DE – Get Rating) by 30.8% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 1,109 shares of the industrial products company’s stock after selling 494 shares during the quarter.
-Great Diamond Partners LLC’s holdings in Deere & Company were worth $332,000 at the end of the most recent quarter.
+Great Diamond Partners LLC lowered its stake in Deere & Company (NYSE:DE – Get Rating) by 30.8% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 1,109 shares of the industrial products company’s stock after selling 494 shares during the quarter.
+Great Diamond Partners LLC’s holdings in Deere & Company were worth $332,000 at the end of the most recent reporting period.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-ARGI Investment Services LLC boosted its stake in shares of Deere & Company by 8.1% in the 2nd quarter.
-ARGI Investment Services LLC now owns 3,418 shares of the industrial products company’s stock valued at $1,023,000 after purchasing an additional 255 shares in the last quarter.
-Hamilton Point Investment Advisors LLC increased its holdings in shares of Deere & Company by 3.5% during the second quarter.
-Hamilton Point Investment Advisors LLC now owns 24,554 shares of the industrial products company’s stock worth $7,381,000 after buying an additional 825 shares in the last quarter.
-Northwest Investment Counselors LLC increased its holdings in shares of Deere & Company by 151.5% during the second quarter.
-Northwest Investment Counselors LLC now owns 83 shares of the industrial products company’s stock worth $25,000 after buying an additional 50 shares in the last quarter.
-FinTrust Capital Advisors LLC raised its stake in shares of Deere & Company by 5.1% in the second quarter.
-FinTrust Capital Advisors LLC now owns 1,028 shares of the industrial products company’s stock valued at $321,000 after acquiring an additional 50 shares during the last quarter.
-Finally, KBC Group NV boosted its holdings in shares of Deere & Company by 3.2% in the 2nd quarter.
-KBC Group NV now owns 55,527 shares of the industrial products company’s stock worth $16,629,000 after acquiring an additional 1,703 shares in the last quarter.
+Several other institutional investors and hedge funds also recently made changes to their positions in DE.
+JGP Wealth Management LLC grew its holdings in Deere & Company by 2.4% in the first quarter.
+JGP Wealth Management LLC now owns 1,127 shares of the industrial products company’s stock worth $471,000 after purchasing an additional 26 shares during the period.
+Highland Private Wealth Management grew its stake in shares of Deere & Company by 2.6% in the 1st quarter.
+Highland Private Wealth Management now owns 1,067 shares of the industrial products company’s stock valued at $444,000 after buying an additional 27 shares during the period.
+Pinnacle Associates Ltd. grew its stake in shares of Deere & Company by 1.0% in the 1st quarter.
+Pinnacle Associates Ltd. now owns 2,728 shares of the industrial products company’s stock valued at $1,133,000 after buying an additional 27 shares during the period.
+Wilbanks Smith & Thomas Asset Management LLC increased its position in Deere & Company by 0.7% in the 1st quarter.
+Wilbanks Smith & Thomas Asset Management LLC now owns 3,761 shares of the industrial products company’s stock valued at $1,465,000 after buying an additional 27 shares in the last quarter.
+Finally, Cable Hill Partners LLC raised its stake in Deere & Company by 3.3% during the 1st quarter.
+Cable Hill Partners LLC now owns 843 shares of the industrial products company’s stock worth $350,000 after buying an additional 27 shares during the period.
 Institutional investors and hedge funds own 75.34% of the company’s stock.

-In related news, CAO Marc A. Howze sold 4,019 shares of the business’s stock in a transaction on Friday, September 9th.
-The shares were sold at an average price of $373.22, for a total transaction of $1,499,971.18.
-Following the transaction, the chief accounting officer now directly owns 17,321 shares in the company, valued at $6,464,543.62.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-0.24% of the stock is currently owned by corporate insiders.
+In related news, CAO Marc A. Howze sold 4,019 shares of the business’s stock in a transaction dated Friday, September 9th.
+The stock was sold at an average price of $373.22, for a total value of $1,499,971.18.
+Following the sale, the chief accounting officer now directly owns 17,321 shares in the company, valued at approximately $6,464,543.62.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Corporate insiders own 0.24% of the company’s stock.

 Deere & Company Price Performance

 Deere & Company (NYSE:DE – Get Rating) last released its earnings results on Friday, August 19th.
-The industrial products company reported $6.16 EPS for the quarter, missing the consensus estimate of $6.64 by ($0.48).
-The firm had revenue of $13 billion during the quarter, compared to the consensus estimate of $12.84 billion.
+The industrial products company reported $6.16 earnings per share for the quarter, missing analysts’ consensus estimates of $6.64 by ($0.48).
 Deere & Company had a net margin of 12.75% and a return on equity of 33.26%.
-The company’s revenue was up 24.8% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $5.32 EPS.
-Equities analysts forecast that Deere & Company will post 22.94 EPS for the current fiscal year.
+The company had revenue of $13 billion during the quarter, compared to analysts’ expectations of $12.84 billion.
+During the same quarter in the previous year, the firm earned $5.32 earnings per share.
+The firm’s revenue was up 24.8% compared to the same quarter last year.
+On average, research analysts expect that Deere & Company will post 22.94 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, November 8th.
-Investors of record on Friday, September 30th will be given a $1.13 dividend.
-This represents a $4.52 dividend on an annualized basis and a dividend yield of 1.27%.
-The ex-dividend date is Thursday, September 29th.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 8th.
+Shareholders of record on Friday, September 30th will be given a $1.13 dividend.
+This represents a $4.52 dividend on an annualized basis and a yield of 1.27%.
+The ex-dividend date of this dividend is Thursday, September 29th.
 Deere & Company’s dividend payout ratio is currently 22.59%.

 Deere & Company manufactures and distributes various equipment worldwide.
 The company operates through four segments: Production and Precision Agriculture, Small Agriculture and Turf, Construction and Forestry, and Financial Services.
 The Production and Precision Agriculture segment provides mid-size tractors, combines, cotton pickers and strippers, sugarcane harvesters, harvesting front-end equipment, sugarcane loaders, pull-behind scrapers, and tillage and seeding equipment, as well as application equipment, including sprayers and nutrient management, and soil preparation machinery for grain growers.